 Modular concrete paving meets today’s Modern Methods of Construction ethos for engineered and prefabricated products, and the increasing use of efficient, fully mechanised site processes enhances the benefits.
-A new guidance document has just been published on the detailed design and installation of modular concrete paving, covering block paving, flags and kerbs.

 Concrete block paving – which has been used for decades on projects ranging from the most demanding heavy-duty applications to the purely decorative – is uniquely placed to satisfy both practical and aesthetic demands.
 With distinct, modular units and designed variations in colour, texture and shape, block paving gives visual interest and a human scale not possible with formless materials.

 The technology’s potential is expanded further with concrete block permeable paving (CBPP), a uniquely flexible SuDS (sustainable drainage systems) technique.
 It provides an inherent drainage system that requires no additional land-take for water storage, treatment or conveyance, and offers the same visual richness as conventional block paving.
 It also addresses both flooding and pollution issues by storing and cleaning water runoff at source.
 This technology eliminates pipework, gulleys and manholes, and should therefore cost less than conventional drainage and paving.

 Helping to address climate change, street tree planting and retention of existing trees in developments – with provision for long-term maintenance – are now embedded in planning policy.
 CBPP offers an important opportunity to help satisfy these requirements simply.
 Unlike conventional impermeable hard landscape materials, CBPP allows the same pattern of run-off transfer to the ground as natural vegetation, enabling water to reach tree and shrub roots, despite providing an attractive hard surface above.